Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

-Lastly, I created, printed, and laminated a Life Cycle of a Leaf story map to help my clients efficiently organize and sequence their thoughts.
-My goal is to have my clients eventually internalize such a template so they can use it to tell and re-tell stories or sequence thoughts in an organized fashion.
+This story map helps my clients efficiently organize and sequence their thoughts.
+My goal is to have my clients eventually internalize such a template so they can use it to tell and retell stories or sequence thoughts in an organized fashion.

 I hope these worksheets help your children, students, and clients.

 References: Goodwin, B., & Miller, K. (2012, December).
 Research Says Nonfiction Reading Promotes Student Success.
 Educational Leadership, 70(4), 80-82. doi:http://www.ascd.org/publications/educational-leadership/dec12/vol70/num04/Nonfiction-Reading-Promotes-Student-Success.aspx

 - 10 Fall Activities for Speech Therapy